-There is generally well known that nasopharyngeal carcinoma (NPC) is one of Epstein-Bar virus associated cancer (Lung, Cheng, & Dai, 2014; Nasopharyngeal cancer statistics) and a head and neck cancer rare (Chou et al., 2008; Lung et al., 2014; Nasopharyngeal cancer statistics) which has the geographical distribution.
-The early cases of NPC were reported by Jackson (1901).
-According to WHO estimates for 2018, nasopharyngeal cancer as Nasopharyngeal Carcinoma (NPC) is the 24th most common cancer worldwide.
+There is generally well known that nasopharyngeal carcinoma (NPC) is one of Epstein-Bar virus associated cancer (Lung et al., 2014; Nasopharyngeal cancer statistics) and a head and neck cancer rare (Chou et al., the 24th most common cancer worldwide.
 There were about 129,079 new cases and 72,987 deaths from NPC in 2018.
-Globally, age-standardized incidence and mortality rates were over 1 case per 100,000 men, in contrast, less than 1 case per 100,000 women.
+Globally, age-standardized incidence and mortality rates were over 1 case per 100,000 men, in contrast less than 1 case per 100,000 women.
 NPC, although NPC is a rare malignancy in the world, was remarkable in some endemic areas of Southern China, Southeast Asia, North Africa and the Arctic.
 The highest incidence of NPC presented in five countries of Asia, including Malaysia, Singapore, Indonesia, Vietnam and Brunei, in 2012, China, Indonesia, Vietnam, India and Malaysia in 2018, respectively.
 NPC is the 6th most common cancer in Vietnam with 6212 new cases and 4232 deaths, respectively.